cygnus666/Circuit-Sword/Technical-FAQ.md

 ***
 ### Q: I want 2x joysticks!
 A: Do you really need 2x?
-Personally I don't think so but it's up to you!
+Personally I don't think so but it's up to you.
 The board supports 2x joysticks.

 ***
 ### Q: Can I use HoolyHoo's screen brackets with the 640x480 screen?